 As the Indian women’s cricket team fights for their first-ever world title, here we look at five reasons why you should watch women’s cricket.

 Women’s World Cup was played even before men’s World Cup

 Most people will tell you that the first cricket World Cup was organised in England in June 1975.
 But that is not entirely true.
 That was the first edition of the men’s World Cup.
-Two years prior to that, the women’s World Cup was played.
+Women’s world cup was played two years prior to that.
 In 1973 in England, seven women’s teams participated in the first-ever Women’s Cricket World Cup.

 The teams were – New Zealand, England, Young England, Australia, Jamaica, Trinidad & Tobago and International XI.
 England won the silverware by finishing first on the points table.

 One of the biggest records in women’s cricket was created in 2017.
 New Zealand batter, Amy Satterthwaite scored four consecutive centuries.
 Her first three came against Pakistan and the fourth one against Australia.

 Although this same record is held in men’s cricket too – Sri Lanka’s Kumar Sangakkara hit four consecutive centuries in 2015.
 The fact that it has never again been emulated in men’s cricket highlights its significance.

 First double century in ODIs

 Sachin Tendulkar scripted history in 2010 when he scored 200* against South Africa in Gwalior.
 He became the first male cricketer to score a double century in ODI cricket.
 But this record was achieved way before by the women’s team.